Hong Kong leader Carrie Lam will not seek second term

-The S&P/ASX 200 was up 0.4% through the day on Monday, with Hong Kong leading gains across Asia’s markets and US futures flat.
+The S&P/ASX 200 was up 0.4% through the day on Monday and closed 0.3% higher at 7513.70, with Hong Kong leading gains across Asia’s markets and US futures edging slightly higher.
 Markets in mainland China are closed on Monday and Tuesday this week for holidays.

 Hong Kong leader Carrie Lam, who led Hong Kong through antigovernment protests and the Covid pandemic, has announced she will not seek a second term as chief executive.